 Plant Breeding is one of the cutting-edge areas of agricultural research.
 With a tool box encompassing a wide spectrum of modern methods, our objective at Göttingen is to identify optimum combinations among them.
 To obtain maximum benefit from our genetic resources we thus employ both classical approaches (interspecific crosses, release of mutations, quantitative genetics and selection theory, high-throughput methods of quality assessment, field trials running under conventional, low-input and under organic conditions) and biotechnological approaches (production of haploids, molecular markers, genome analyses, genetic engineering).

-The plant breeding division headed by Tim Beissinger.
+The Division of Plant Breeding Methodology is headed by Tim Beissinger.

 Plant Quantitative and Population Genetics.
 To better understand plants' evolution and to exploit such novel insight for current and future genetic improvement.

 - Breeding Research in Faba Bean (apl.
 Prof. Wolfgang Link)